-Day 6 – Sifnos – Kithnos – Athens
+Day 6 – Sifnos – Kythnos – Athens

 It’s the last full day of our Greek sailing vacation and the last chance to enjoy the watersports, which we take full advantage of.
-We’d like to be in Kithnos around lunchtime.
+We’d like to be in Kythnos around lunchtime.

 We arrive at Kolona beach, a wonderful sandbar beach connecting Loukas island to Kithnos.
 Most water toys leave the boat, as we spend the afternoon in the water, on the yacht’s sundeck and on the beach.
 We definitely need some downtime after the Delos-Mykonos-Naxos-Santorini bit, which was overwhelming.
 It had been advised that it might be a bit too much – I’d suggest you leave one of them out for your Greece island sailing charter.

-The few hours at Kithnos pass quickly, we need to leave to arrive in Athens before sunset.
+The few hours at Kythnos pass quickly, we need to leave to arrive in Athens before sunset.
 We greet Sounion on our way back and follow the Peloponnese coastline.

 Finally, we arrive at Agios Kosmas and have a splendid dinner that concludes our boat charter.